ISanviI/securePass/pkgInstall.md

 # `pacman` vs `yay` — How They Work (for Arch)

+> These PKGBUILDs can be built into installable packages using makepkg, then installed using pacman.

+### "makepkg" is the official Arch tool that:

+- Reads PKGBUILD
+- Creates a clean build environment
+- Compiles project
+- Installs the files into a temporary $pkgdir (DESTDIR)
+- Packages everything into a `.pkg.tar.zst` file (Arch installable format) (AUR - Arch User Repository), to let `pacman` track it.

 ### pacman

 Official package manager for Arch Linux.
 Installs precompiled, signed packages from Arch’s official repositories.
-Commands like pacman -S pkgname only pull from repos listed in /etc/pacman.conf (maintained by Arch developers & Trusted Users).
+Commands like `pacman -S pkgname` only pull from repos listed in `/etc/pacman.conf` (maintained by Arch developers & Trusted Users).
-Can also install any local package file (.pkg.tar.zst) via pacman -U file, even if it’s not in the official repos.
+Can also install any local package file (`.pkg.tar.zst`) via `pacman -U` file, even if it’s not in the official repos.

 ### yay